Abruzzo, Puglia & Matera

 We then unravel the many layers of the picturesque Puglia region, with its Norman castles, fascinating stone “trulli” and white-washed towns encapsulating millennia of Greek, Roman and Byzantine civilization.
 Our journey concludes with the ancient Sassi cave complex of Matera, a settlement that is possibly the oldest continually inhabited city in the world.

 By day, we experience stunning architecture, world-class archaeological sites, medieval, Roman and ancient Greek art, and the vibrant food and wine of the region – arguably among the best of Italy’s gastronomy.
-While at night, we enjoy staying in some of the most unique accommodation options ever offered.
+While at night, we enjoy staying in some of Italy’s most unique accommodation.

 tour highlights